Genre: Rescue adventures | 3D animated series | 26 x 11 minute episodes | Age 6 – 8

 Winghaven, the singing planet

-I first heard ‘Sounding Ground’ by Stuart Zedeka, live at an exhibition by Katherine Glenday, where two musicians, (Christina and Richard Goodall) performed with stones, shells and various other objects from nature.
-These were then mixed by him.
+I first heard ‘Sounding Ground’ by Stuart Zedeka, live at an exhibition by Katherine Glenday.
+Two musicians (Christina and Richard Goodall), performed with stones, shells and various other objects from nature.
+Stuart then mixed these with music he supplied.
 I hope to collaborate with him to supply the track for Moya/Winghaven’s music which will probably include many more everyday sounds.
+Another inspiration is the work of Felix Laband who also incorporates everyday sounds, like a bath draining, bits of conversation etc.